Recent Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (FASB), which are adopted by us as of the specified effective date.
 Unless otherwise discussed, management believes that the impact of recently issued standards or other guidance updates, which are not yet effective, will not have a material impact on our consolidated financial statements upon adoption.

 In December 2023, the FASB issued Accounting Standards Update (ASU) 2023-09, “Income Taxes (Topic 740): Improvements to Income Tax Disclosures”, which enhances effective tax rate reconciliation disclosure requirements and provides clarity to the disclosures of income taxes paid, income before taxes and provision for income taxes.
 The amendments are effective for fiscal years beginning after December 15, 2024.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
-The amendments in this update should be applied on a prospective basis.
-Retrospective application is permitted.
-We are currently evaluating this ASU to determine its impact on our disclosures.
+The amendments in this update should be applied on a prospective basis; however, retrospective application is permitted.
+We have adopted the income tax disclosure improvements on a prospective basis.
+The adoption of ASU 2023-09 has not had a material effect on the Company’s statements and disclosures.

 About New Standards Disclosures